 Choose from self-inking stamps (pre-loaded with ink) or a traditional rubber stamp with an ink pad.
 Use your brand guidelines to get your stamp made in the exact color of your logo.

 18. Print your logo on party supplies.

 Throwing a big party or grand opening?
-Don’t miss the chance to execute some branding ideas for events!
+Don’t miss the chance to jump on some branding ideas for events!

 Put your logo on party supplies, including cups, napkins, plates, coasters, and more.
 Check out Totally Promotional for party supply options.

 And there you have it — 18 unique branding ideas that let you show off your new logo to the world!

-Pick the brand assets that make the most sense for what you’re offering, and remember: there are plenty of ways you can brand your business on a budget, whatever stage you’re at.
+Pick the ideas that make the most sense for what you’re offering, and remember: there are plenty of ways you can brand your business on a budget, whatever stage you’re at.